SimonFurtm/CO2-TemperaturProjekt/README.md

 # CO2-TemperaturProjekt

-- start dev:
+# Install dependencies for server
+npm install

+# Install dependencies for client
+npm run client-install

+# Run the client & server with concurrently
 npm run dev

-- start server:
+# Run the Express server only
 npm run server
-- start client:

-  cd client
+# Run the React client only

-  npm start
+npm run client

+# Server runs on http://localhost:5000 and client on http://localhost:3000